Middle School TOC hosted by UK

 Links should be causal, specific and about the plan.
 They NEED to be contextualized to what the aff actually did.
 I have too often judged debates where a team presents a theory of the world but have not explained what the aff has done to implicate that.
 Explanation is key.
 That applies to all Ks cause if you are just spitting jargon at me and the other team, you aren’t gonna have a good time.
 I am not persuaded by arguments that the aff just doesn’t get fiat.

 Love them.
-Obviously better the more specific to the aff they are
+Obviously better the more specific to the aff they are.
+I default to judge kick unless expressly informed not to.

 There can be zero risk of a DA